bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 All the precompiled firmwares available on [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder are compiled to support the standard (horizontal) screen orientation.

-In case the TFT needs to be placed with a vertical orientation (e.g. 90°), the firmware needs to be compiled with the portrait mode support following the procedure below:
+In case the TFT needs to be placed with a vertical orientation (e.g. 90°), the firmware needs to be compiled with the portrait mode support and installed following the procedure below:

 - Start VSC
 - Open `platformio.ini`